Treating oily skin

 - Sun protection.
 Hyperpigmentation, brown spots can often appear in the place of acne and pimples after having been exposed to UV rays.
 These can be prevented by applying day cream containing SPF or mineral-based sunscreen.

 - Use our Mattifying serum 2-3 times a week as part of your morning or day-time skin-care routine.
 Apply it after cleansing, right before using moisturizer, and let your skin absorb it.
-Containing ACNILYS® and Schuessler’s mineral salt Natrium Phosphoricum to help reduce inflammation, prevent acne, balance sebum production and tighten pores.
+Containing ACNILYS® and Schuessler’s mineral salt Natrium Phosphoricum to help prevent acne, balance sebum production and tighten pores.

 Acne or pimples?